Here is a look at the life of Stevie Wonder, singer, songwriter, producer and activist.

 Born prematurely; doctors believe he was blinded when he was accidentally given too much oxygen in his incubator.

-Learned to play piano, drums, and harmonica by age nine.
+Learned to play piano, drums and harmonica by age 9.

 His first stage name was Little Stevie Wonder.

 Wonder is one of six children.
 His siblings use the last name Hardaway.
 According to his mother’s authorized biography, Wonder’s surname was legally changed to Morris, “an old family name,” when he signed with Motown, and Berry Gordy gave him the stage name Wonder.